cloud-66-internal/developers.cloud66.com/source/includes/_notifications.md

 ```

-Update the alerts for an application.
+Update the notifications for an application.
 You can use the JSON response from one application to effectively copy those settings to another application.

 <aside class="notice">
 <b>Scope:</b> <i>public</i>